WallarooLabs/wally/book/getting-started/linux-setup.md

 There are a few applications/tools which are required to be installed before you can proceed with the setup of the Wallaroo environment.

+## Memory requirements

+In order to compile all of the Wallaroo applications your system will need to have approximately 6GB working memory (this can be RAM or swap).
+If you don't have enough memory, you are likely to see that the compile process is `Killed` by the OS.

 ## Installing git

 If you do not already have Git installed, install it: